GraphWalker/graphwalker.github.io/content/docs/amazonShoppingcart.md

 ## Always dry run your models!

-You should alway verify your graphs before running your tests.
+You should always verify your graphs before running your tests.
 You need to check that they don't misbehave, and doing that is very easy.

 * [Download the standalone jar file](/download/)
 * From your command line, run: